 3. Make a statement with a pop of color.

 If you prefer luxury over practicality, this bench is one worth swooning over.
 Available to customize in fabrics like velvet and performance wool, this Italian-inspired design is one that will be a conversation starter from the moment you walk through the door.

 Get the look: Anthropologie Edlyn Bench, $598

 Remember the good ol' hall tree?
 We've been seeing these everywhere — and for good reason.
 Rather than coming home and tossing your coat and bag onto a chair, this genius bench-closet-combo gives everything a proper place.
 The Nolan Entryway Hall Tree from West Elm is sold as a single bench-closet combo, but it can be paired with others to create a larger (and still cohesive) storage space depending on your home size and storage needs.

-Get the look: West Elm Ezra Entryway Hall Tree, $799
+Get the look: West Elm Nolan Entryway Hall Tree, $799

 If your front door usually looks like a shoe-filled war zone, a bench with built-ins will be a godsend.
 Each cubby can hold at least one pair of shoes, and by adding wicker baskets, you can create an illusion of organized chaos.
 (Pro tip: Just don't let anyone look in the baskets.)

 Get the look: Lorraine Cubby Storage Bench, $137.99

 So it's not exactly a bench, per se, but the idea's there.
 A sturdy storage bench can be dolled up with a delicate throw and colorful pillows, while the inside provides the perfect hiding place for all of your rain gear, board games, or kids' soccer equipment.
 Just throw down the lid and no one will be the wiser.